 HTML specification for the generated NoC

-All the generated files are output to the project directory, whose name corresponds to the project name specified in the “new_mesh” command in the NocStudio command script.
+All the generated files are output to the project directory.
+The name of the project directory corresponds to the project name specified in the new_mesh command in the NocStudio command script.

 Figure 1 NoC IP generation flow